Impacts of Aggregation on Model Diversity and Consumer Utility: Aggregation and consumer welfare

-We next turn to analyzing model replacement: when one model is replaced with a different model with different values on each task.
-Again, perfect aggregation and random aggregation provide useful limiting cases for when model replacement improves consumer welfare:

-\begin{observationstar} With \emph{perfect aggregation}, model replacement improves consumer welfare if and only if it increases the maximum value on each task. \\ With \emph{random aggregation}, model replacement improves consumer welfare if and only if it improves the total value of the model. \end{observationstar}
+\textbf{Model replacement:} We next turn to analyzing model replacement: when one model is replaced with a different model with different values on each task.
+Again, perfect aggregation and random aggregation provide useful limiting cases for when model replacement improves consumer welfare: Note that with \emph{perfect aggregation}, model replacement improves consumer welfare if and only if it increases the maximum value on each task.
+With \emph{random aggregation}, model replacement improves consumer welfare if and only if it improves the average value of the model.
+One natural property we might want is the following: weak task-wise improvement in models would only lead to weak increases in utility.
+That is, replacing a model with one that dominates the previous model on every task should only \emph{improve} consumer welfare.
+Monotonicity (Definition \ref{def:monotone}) makes this property formal.